 In August, 2019 students and staff moved into a new, state of the art building, located behind the existing Vale High School campus.
 The new middle school campus includes seven classrooms, a science lab, and library.
 A wrestling room, 1000-seat gymnasium with two full-size basketball courts, and two locker rooms complete the building.
 The close proximity to Vale High School allows students to share the recently remodeled food service facility, and outdoor basketball and volleyball courts are a favorite community destination,.

 This policy states that any student that receives an F in any course will not be considered for promotion to the next grade unless he/she meets the promotion requirements.
 The purpose of this policy is to hold students accountable for their education.
 We want students to understand that failure should never be an option.
 This policy prepares students for High School where a failing grade will result in a loss of credit.

 To foster the development of the intellectual, social, emotional, moral, and physical needs of our students, we have several programs that help reinforce the positive aspects of their lives.

 Athletics: Students at VMS also have access to many extra-curricular activities throughout the year.
 Football, volleyball, cross-country, basketball, wrestling, and track are offered during the year.
 Students compete in the Western Idaho Conference, (WIC), league.
-Other activities, including ski club, tennis club, Academic Club, Chess club, and Battle of the Books are also available to students, as well as a variety of community service projects organized by the student council.
+Other activities, including Tennis Club, Academic Club, Chess Club, and Battle of the Books are also available to students, as well as a variety of community service projects organized by the student council.